-Schools do not have to keep copies of DBS certificates, but if they do, they must not be kept for longer than six months.
-As evidence of the DBS check schools must note the DBS reference number, level of disclosure, date of disclosure and name of checker.
-Evidence of an Update Service 'status check' in the form of a print off may be retained and must be handled and kept confidentially following the DBS Code of Practice.
+Schools do not have to keep copies of DBS certificates32, but if they do, they must not be kept for longer than six months.
+As evidence of this check, schools must note the DBS reference number, level of disclosure, date of disclosure and name of checker.
+Evidence of an Update Service 'status check' in the form of a print off may be retained and must be handled and kept confidentially following the DBS Code of Practice. (see above).